tankcdr/solana-defi-indexer-rs/docs/architecture.md

 ### Async Processing

-The indexer uses Tokio for asynchronous processing, allowing it to:
+The indexer uses Tokio for asynchronous processing with the `async_trait` macro enabling async methods in the `DexIndexer` trait.
+This approach allows the system to:

 - Handle high volumes of transactions efficiently
 - Process blockchain events and database operations concurrently
 - Maintain WebSocket connections while performing other tasks
+- Buffer events during backfilling to prevent data loss
+- Implement timeouts and retries for resilience

 ### Database Organization